Pulse profile variability associated with the glitch of PSR J1048$-$5832: Result

 Furthermore, it is observed that the Gaussian component of the integrated normalized mean pulse profile changed differently after glitches 6, 7 and 8.
-The differences suggest that glitches with different jump amplitudes may exert distinct effects on the same Gaussian component.
+The differences suggest that glitches with varying jump amplitudes may exert distinct effects on the same Gaussian component.
 In other words, different glitches might impact the same magnetic flux tube within the radiation region differently, as discussed in \citet{LiuSYT2022}.
 Given that the jump amplitude of glitch 6 substantially surpasses that of glitches 7 and 8, the changes in Gaussian components subsequent to glitch 6 are notably more pronounced.
-This lends support to the hypothesis that the integrated mean pulse profile within a short timescale may undergo substantial variability due to periodic mode change.
-Indeed, \cite{YanMWW2020} reported that the central and trail components of the pulse profile of PSR J1048$-$5832 intermittently switch between strong and weak modes.
+This supports the hypothesis that the integrated mean pulse profile may exhibit significant variability within a short timescale due to periodic mode change.
+Indeed, \cite{YanMWW2020} reported that the central and trailing components of the pulse profile of PSR J1048$-$5832 intermittently switch between strong and weak modes.
 Consequently, we do not rule out the possibility that the changes in integrated mean pulse profiles before and after glitches 6, 7, and 8 may be influenced by mode changes.

+In addition, we study the polarization properties of PSR J1048-5832 using Parkes data and analyze the polarization before and after glitches 6, 7, and 8, respectively.
+The results suggest that glitches do not significantly affect polarization.
+Similar conclusions were previously reported in \cite{YanMWW2020}.